moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 There are three interfaces to the organisational knowledge graph we’re encoding into dbt: the DAG, the files and folder structure of our codebase, and the output into the warehouse.
 As such, it’s really important that we consider that output intentionally!
 Think of the schemas, tables, and views we’re creating in the warehouse as _part of the UX,_ in addition to the dashboards, ML, apps, and other use cases you may be targeting for the data.
 Ensuring that our output is named and grouped well, and that models not intended for broad use are either not materialised or built into special areas with specific permissions is crucial to achieving this.
 :::

-- Intermediate models’ purposes, as these serve to break up complexity from our marts models, can take as many forms as [data transformation](https://www.getdbt.com/analytics-engineering/transformation/) might require.
+- Intermediate models’ purposes, as these serve to break up complexity from our datamarts models, can take as many forms as [data transformation](https://www.getdbt.com/analytics-engineering/transformation/) might require.
 Some of the most common use cases of intermediate models include:

   - ✅ **Structural simplification.** Bringing together a reasonable number (typically 4 to 6) of entities or concepts (staging models, or perhaps other intermediate models) that will be joined with another similarly purposed intermediate model to generate a mart — rather than have 10 joins in our mart, we can join two intermediate models that each house a piece of the complexity, giving us increased readability, flexibility, testing surface area, and insight into our components.
   - ✅ **Re-graining.** Intermediate models are often used to fan out or collapse models to the right composite grain — if we’re building a mart for `order_items` that requires us to fan out our `orders` based on the `quantity` column, creating a new single row for each item, this would be ideal to do in a specific intermediate model to maintain clarity in our mart and more easily view that our grain is correct before we mix it with other components.